Taormina Itinerary: Make the Most of Two Days in Taormina (2025)

 Stroll around Villa Comunale di Taormina.

-The public garden is only a five-minute walk from the theater and is free to visit!
+The public garden is only a five-minute walk from the theater and is free to visit, so it’s a natural next place to visit on this Taormina walking route!

-Check out the beautiful villa, enjoy the shade of the many trees, and stop for a while to admire the panoramic coastal view.
+Check out the beautiful villa, enjoy the shade of the many typically-Mediterranean trees, and stop for a while to admire the panoramic coastal views.

 Explore Taormina’s historic center and have a lunch break.

-Spend the time before lunch exploring the historical center of Taormina.
+Spend the time before lunch exploring the historical center of Taormina, which has many beautiful sights in its compact center.

-Don’t miss the opportunity to stroll along Corso Umberto until Porta Catania, as it’s one of the most stunning stretches of Taormina.
+Don’t miss the opportunity to stroll along Corso Umberto until Porta Catania, as it’s one of the most stunning stretches of Taormina’s old town streets.

 Finally, be sure to save time to check out the beautiful cathedral, the Duomo di Taormina.